joshday/OnlineStats.jl/docs/src/parallel.md

 ## Other Merges

 For `OnlineStat`s that rely on approximations, merging isn't always a well-defined operation.
-In these cases, a warning will print that merging did not occur.
-Please open an [issue](https://github.com/joshday/OnlineStats.jl/issues) to discuss merging an
-`OnlineStat` if merging fails but you believe it should be merge-able.
+OnlineStats will either make a sane choice for merging or print a warning that merging did not occur.
+Please open an [issue](https://github.com/joshday/OnlineStats.jl/issues) to discuss a stat you believe you should be merge-able.